-The manufacture and decontamination of radiochemical pocession structures, and components can be role difficult and hazardous.
-Cracks, crevices, and increasing the surfaces of radiochemical equipmetagonay retain radioactive solutions or particulates.
-It is complicates decontamination both for decommissioning and for direct repair, maintenance, or inspection.
+The maintenance and decontamination of radiochemical process equipment, structures, and components can be both difficult and hazardous.
+Cracks, crevices, and discontinuities on the surfaces of radiochemical equipment may retain radioactive solutions or particulates.
+This complicates decontamination both for decommissioning and for direct repair, maintenance, or inspection.
 Cracks and defects can also cause equipment leakage by initiating accelerated crevice corrosion from either the operation or decontamination environment.
 To ensure public health and safety, the defense-in-depth concept dictates that process equipment, structures, and components important to safety be designed, constructed, operated, inspected, and maintained to keep their integrity under all normal and accident conditions.